About Barge Accidents in Louisiana

 Where to Get Emergency Medical Care

 Barge accident injuries often require long-term recovery.
-Both major hospital systems offer inpatient and outpatient rehabilitation programs, but you may need specialized physical therapy and occupational therapy that extends for months or even years after your accident.
+Both major hospital systems offer inpatient and outpatient rehabilitation programs, but you may need physical therapy and occupational therapy that extends for months or even years after your accident.

 Emergency Response & Investigation Agencies